 A simple chicken wing brine that is exactly what you need to take your wings from good to GREAT!
-With a simple pot of water, kosher salt, garlic, and herbs, you can infuse your wings with flavor and tenderize the meat to create chicken wings that are a WHOLE LOTT YUM!
+With a simple pot of water, kosher salt, garlic, and herbs, you can infuse your wings with flavor and tenderize the meat.
+They're a Whole Lotta Yum!

 - We are combining salt, garlic, herbs, and spices to create a brine that is flavor and effective but will not overpower any sauce or rub you are adding to your wings.

-We love to use this chicken wing brine recipe before we whip up one of our amazing wing recipes such as air fryer wings with dry rub, baked dry rub wings, or pan fried chicken wings.
+We love to use this chicken wing brine recipe before we whip up one of our many wing recipes, especially with our air fryer wings with dry rub, baked dry rub wings, or pan fried chicken wings.

-While a brine is mostly salted water, we are going to also include garlic and four different herbs to compliment the entire recipe.
+While brine is mostly salted water, we are going to also include garlic and four different herbs to complement the entire recipe.

 - water